Manage your app

 Manage apps from your developer view

 Once you have deployed an app you will have a developer view for that app.

-You can also click on the "︙" overflow menu at the bottom of the terminal to view other options for your app including the ability to download logs, reboot the app, delete the app, navigate to settings (which includes managing viewer access and app secrets), go to your app dashboard, go to documentation, contact support, or sign out.
+You can also click on the "︙" overflow menu at the bottom of the Cloud logs to view other options for your app including the ability to download logs, reboot the app, delete the app, navigate to settings (which includes managing viewer access and app secrets), go to your app dashboard, go to documentation, contact support, or sign out.

 Manage apps from your app dashboard

 When you first log into share.streamlit.io you will land on your app dashboard, which gives you a list of all your deployed apps.
 This list does include apps deployed by other developers in your workspace, since you're all managers of those apps.
 Such apps are indicated with an icon like this one:

 Streamlit Cloud is organized into workspaces, which automatically group your apps according to the corresponding GitHub repository's owner.
 If you are part of multiple repositories, then you will have multiple workspaces.